★ Desert Mountain ★ Ultra-Luxury Golf Community

 The seven private golf courses are what define Desert Mountain Scottsdale Real Estate against every other Arizona golf community.
 Six are Jack Nicklaus Signature designs, making this the largest concentration of Nicklaus Signature courses at any single private club globally.
 The seventh is a Bill Coore par-3 short course completed in 2018.

-- No. 7 / Seven (Bill Coore, 2018): 18-hole par-3 short course.
+• No. 7 / Seven (Bill Coore, 2018): 18-hole par-3 short course.
 Walkable, lit for evening play.
-Family-and-quick-round friendly.

 Desert Mountain Club is a private equity-membership club.
 Full Equity Golf initiation runs in the high six figures depending on availability and category.
-Monthly dues range from approximately $1,800 to $2,400 by category.
+Monthly dues range from $1,800 to $2,400 by category.
 Multiple membership categories exist including Sports membership, Tennis, Cliffs Younger Executive, and limited Social tiers.
 Club membership and home purchase are entirely separate transactions … buying a home inside Desert Mountain does not grant automatic membership.
 Verify all current rates and membership availability directly with Desert Mountain Club before any offer.

 How Do Buyers Find Desert Mountain Homes for Sale Off-Market?

-Desert Mountain Realty Network Access
+Desert Mountain Realty Pipeline Access

 What Is the Desert Mountain Scottsdale Real Estate Activity Profile?